profhuster/mBFY22-Conductance/README.md

 thermocouple to a microcontroller breakout board using a digital protocol.
-A type K thermocouples can read from -200 °C to 1350 °C. You can use them to measure the temperature coefficient of the resistance and the transition temperature of high T~c~ superconductors.
+A type K thermocouples can read from -200 °C to 1350 °C. You can use them to measure the temperature coefficient of the resistance and the transition temperature of high Tc superconductors.